Bypass ISP throttling and get a faster internet

 - Use a VPN to bypass throttling and peering conflicts.

-What is bandwidth throttling?
+What is ISP bandwidth throttling, exactly?

 Bandwidth throttling hurts customers

 Some ISPs already have the capability to handle the extra data but choose to throttle content providers’ traffic because it competes with their own streaming content libraries.
 Some ISPs have forced Netflix to pay a fee to escape throttling, allowing the ISP to avoid paying for much-needed upgrades.
-Lack of competition among ISPs and broadband providers mean that companies can even get away with overcharging customers for faster internet.
+Lack of competition among ISPs and broadband providers means that companies can even get away with overcharging customers for faster internet.

 What is peering?